If you volunteer at STSFT, there are lots of different roles you can do.

 You will spend time with patients helping with things that are not clinical.
 You will give them things to keep them busy while they are with us.
 This is to make their experience better.

-You can find out more by downloading the job description by clicking here.
+You can find out more by downloading the job description by clicking this link: Haven Court volunteer role description.

 Radio Sunderland for Hospitals is a charity radio station.
 It is run by volunteers.